 St Peter’s does not have any churchwardens, and too much responsibility falls on just a few shoulders.

-We need more people to get involved from both within the regular church congregation and parishioners who might attend less frequently.
-We are seeking for volunteers who have the energy and drive to help move our church here forward, post Coronavirus.
-So, if you think you might be able to help in any of the above ways (or any other positive ways) then please contact Revd Stephen Skinner on 01237 431622, or at sjmskinners@btinternet.com
+We are seeking for volunteers who have the energy and drive to help move our church here forward.
+So, if you think you might be able to help in any of the above ways (or any other positive ways) then please contact Revd Dr Paul Fitzpatrick on 01409 254667, or at vicar-rubycountry@outlook.com

 Ashwater bellringers - the tradition continues